Bot-thoven: A Musical Robot Performer

 Research shows two possible ways to vary the strength at which a xylophone key is struck on a robotic instrument.
 One is through time varying torque as used by drum-playing robots when achieving a diverse drum stroke pallet (Gopinath & Weinberg, 2016).
 Regarding the xylophone mallet as a rod and the pivot point where the mallet is controlled by the servo as a fulcrum creates a time varying torque resulting in a diverse range of applicable forces for an instrument playing robot.
 A second option is through changing a servo’s rotation degrees per second (Oh & Park, 2013).
 By changing the rotation degrees per second on a servo, a mallet-servo system can strike a key at different velocities, resulting in an instrument playing robot to perform at various dynamics.

 Creating a musical instrument-playing robot will allow anyone to listen to a personalized live performance at any time or location.
-The robot will be able to perform any given repertoire with musical expression like a human performer as long as the sheet music is printed for the program to read.
+The robot will be able to perform any given repertoire with musical expression like a human performer.
 While our project currently focuses on a single instrument - a xylophone, our work on how to have robotic instruments play with dynamics and musical techniques has the potential to be applied for a variety of instruments.
 The expansion of our research to various instruments will give listeners even more freedom in personalization.
 In addition, music has been shown to help dementia and Alzheimer’s patients in helping regain memory loss.
 Our technology has the potential to be used in the field of music therapy - where Bot-thoven can be set up in nursing homes to help residents use the power of music for positive recovery.
+Through the creation of our project, we hope to share the gift and joy of music with the community and those around us.